Teaching Interests and Philosophy

 My teaching, like my research, experiments with disciplinary conventions to foster new ways of thinking.
 My students analyze a wide range of objects—from scientific articles on astrobiology to transcendentalist philosophies of living—with the critical lens of cultural studies.
-My goal is support the development of creative, innovative thinkers by linking seemingly disparate subjects, encouraging students to see novel connections between them and apply them beyond the classroom.
+My goal is support the development of creative, innovative thinkers by linking seemingly disparate subjects and widen how we understand the scope of the humanities

 For a sampling of syllabi and course materials, see Materials.